clevertree/relay/README.md

 # Relay - Distributed Repository Protocol Implementation

 A modern, cross-platform implementation of the Relay protocol for distributed file management, search, and content delivery.
-Built with React, TypeScript, Rust, and Node.js.
+Built with React, TypeScript, and Rust.

 ## Quick Start

 ### Prerequisites
-- Node.js 18+ and npm
+- Node.js 18+ and npm (for local development)
 - Docker (for containerized deployment)
-- Rust (for building native modules, optional)

 ### Local Development